lemocla/Which-way-is-up/documentation/features/features.md

    The login page features a form asking the user for his email and password.
 The password can be made visible by toggling the eye icon.
 The login page also features a link allowing the user to reset their password.

-   Upon successfully login, a notification will display at the top of the page and the users will have access to all the features of the website such as profile page, saved items as well as adding/editing reviews.
-The navigation bar will update with additional menu items so that the users can access all the features available to them.
+   Upon successfully login, a notification will display at the top of the page and users will have access to all the features of the website such as profile page, saved items as well as adding/editing reviews.
+The navigation bar will update with additional menu items so that users can access all the features available to them.

-   Once signed in, the shop owner will be able to add, edit and delete collection and artwork.
+   Once signed in, the shop owner will be able to add, edit and delete collections, artworks and events

    ![login page](screenshots/login.png)